 The responsibility falls upon us all to take care of ourselves to perform optimally when needed.
 As the first touchpoint for your customers, your customer service reps need to embody your company’s mission and vision.
 Having the same information projected to customers can show you’re a good partner for your customers.

 Each of these skills plays an essential role in practical training programs.
 Without a well-thought-out plan, using blended learning can be just as ineffective as an unstructured approach.
-With a proper outline in place, each of these skills can form the backbone of incredible customer service.
+These skills can form the backbone of incredible customer service with a proper outline.

 The addition of customer service training into your employee development plan is excellent for several reasons.
 It can help grow the workforce, contribute to organizational performance, and provide exceptional customer service training that will set your organization apart from the competition.